AstrobioMike/AstrobioMike.github.io/bash/index.md

 {% include _side_tab_bash.html %}

 Bash is the most common programming language in a Unix-like environment these days.
-There is a table of some quick terminology on the [introduction to bash page](/bash/bash_intro){:target="_blank"}, which is definitely the place to start if you're completely new to this wonderful language.
+More importantly, **bash is very likely the most foundational skillset you can learn for bioinformatics** (and much more).
+There is a [table of some quick terminology](/bash/bash_intro#some-terminology){:target="_blank"} for some help in what is meant by terms like "bash" and "Unix" on the [introduction to bash page](/bash/bash_intro#some-terminology){:target="_blank"}, which is definitely the place to start if you're completely new to this wonderful language.
 And if you would like some help getting a bash environment up and running on your computer, check out [this page](/bash/getting_bash_env) 🙂

 <br>